All About Ocarinas

 To the right are two pendants or seedpods.
 Both are ceramic.
 As you can see, their shapes vary.
 One fun feature of small pendants is that you can wear them around your neck.
 They typically come with a lanyard (necklace) for wear.

-Fun Seedpods
+Fun Pendants

 Cute Ocarinas